alextrouerntrend/peakcaller_benchmark/README.md

 Data is pulled from SRA using the command-line utility, [EDirect](https://dataguide.nlm.nih.gov/edirect/documentation.html).
 The download command, fastq-dump, is parallelized across 12 cores by xargs.
 I have EDirect installed in my home directory and the path is added to my $PATH variable, which lets me call the functions without referencing location.
 You can install EDirect with the following command: `sh -c "$(wget -q ftp://ftp.ncbi.nlm.nih.gov/entrez/entrezdirect/install-edirect.sh -O -)"`

 ### Quality control with FastQC
 Quality control reports can be generated with [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
 Running the program on both pre-trimming and post-trimming reads will give help to visualize the effect of adaptor/quality trimming on each library.
-Here, I load fastqc/0.11.4 which is installed as a module on Garibaldi.
+Here, I load fastqc/0.11.4 as a module installed on Garibaldi.

 ```bash